-Launched in 1989 as a cable business news network by NBC, CNBC “Consumer News, and Business Channel” is a cable TV channel located in Englewood Cliffs, New Jersey.
+Launched in 1989 as a cable business news network by NBC, CNBC “Consumer News and Business Channel” is a cable TV channel located in Englewood Cliffs, New Jersey.
 In 1991, CNBC acquired the 10-year-old cable news channel Financial News Network (FNN) (owned by Rodney Buchser, Dr. Glen H. Taylor, and Merrill Lynch) for $105 million dollars and merged with CNBC.
 CNBC primarily focuses on reporting about business, finance, and commerce.
 The Chairman of CNBC is Mark Hoffman, and he reports to Stephen B. Burke (CEO of NBC Universal).
-Jay Yarow is Senior Vice President and Executive Editor for CNBC Digital, which is responsible for setting the editorial direction for all CNBC Digital products and services.
+Jay Yarow is Senior Vice President and Executive Editor for CNBC Digital, responsible for setting the editorial direction for all CNBC Digital products and services.

-Some of CNBC programs and hosts are “Squawk Box” hosted by Joe Kernen, Becky Quick, and Andrew Ross Sorkin, as well as “Closing Bell,” anchored by Sara Eisen and Wilfred Frost, “Squawk Alley” hosted by Morgan Brennan, Carl Quintanilla, Jon Fortt, and “Mad Money” hosted by Jim Cramer.
+Some CNBC programs and hosts are “Squawk Box,” hosted by Joe Kernen, Becky Quick, and Andrew Ross Sorkin, as well as “Closing Bell,” anchored by Sara Eisen and Wilfred Frost, “Squawk Alley,” hosted by Morgan Brennan, Carl Quintanilla, Jon Fortt, and “Mad Money” hosted by Jim Cramer.
 On 7/8/2020, Shepard Smith from Fox News was hired as the Chief General News Anchor.

 Funded by / Ownership

-CNBC is currently owned by NBC Universal, which is in turn owned by Comcast.
-The Chairman and Chief Executive Officer (CEO) of Comcast are Brian L. Roberts, founded by his father, Ralph J. Roberts.
+CNBC is owned by NBC Universal, which Comcast owns.
+Comcast’s Chairman and Chief Executive Officer (CEO) are Brian L. Roberts, founded by his father, Ralph J. Roberts.
 CNBC’s revenue is mainly derived from advertising and cable subscription fees.

 Analysis / Bias